dfan/open-images-segmentation-2019/README.md

 - Miscellaneous
   - I could not figure out what PyTorch and CUDA versions were most compatible with the latest version of the repo.
 After struggling a bit and getting weird warnings during training, I finally found a combination that worked.
 Torch 1.1.0 and CUDA 10.1 worked for me.
   - Kaggle kept timing out on my predictions file, and I realized that it was because I wasn't limiting the number of detections per image.
 It seems like something on the order of 7-8 detections per image is small enough.
+  - I submitted my final predictions file using a confidence threshold of 30%, but afterward found that 20% was even better.
+Maybe 10% is even better.
+My AP is much lower for higher thresholds since many images will have no output predictions.
+I suspect lower confidence thresholds work better since many instances of classes in OpenImages are small and have low representation.

 ### Final Reflections
 My validation AP at the time of submission was about 0.17 while my leaderboard score was about 0.09.
 After training to 1.8M iterations post-competition, my validation AP was 0.21 and leaderboard AP was 0.14.
 One thing that I should have done is balance the classes, since OpenImages is highly imbalanced.
 An easy way to do this is to modify the dataloader to weight the less-represented classes more, and the more-represented classes less.